Written by: on January 12, 2024

 April 4th – Maya Angelou Birthday – Maya Angelou is an American civil-rights activist, writer and performer.
 Some of her most notable works include the poem Still I Rise and I know why a caged bird sings.

 April 9th – Mary Jackson Birthday – Mary Jackson was an African American mathematician and aerospace engineer who worked for NASA.
-Mary was portrayed by Janelle Monáe in the movie Hidden Figures.
+Janelle Monáe portrayed Mary in the movie Hidden Figures.

 April 12th – International Day of Human Space Flight – this day marks the day that the first human space flight took place.
 Read our piece on this day here.